Davr1/Guilded-Quick-Reply/README.md

 # Guilded Quick Reply
-A Guilded theme that allows you to quickly reply to a message
+Theme for Guilded.gg that allows you to quickly reply to a message

 Requires [ReGuilded](https://reguilded.dev/) or a [browser extension](https://github.com/openstyles/stylus/) for css injection